-My wife runs a small garment manufacturing unit in Delhi, She has some employees on her payroll but most of the work force comprises of piece rate tailors those who work on project to project basis and leave when one particular style is over.
+My wife runs a small garment manufacturing unit in Delhi.
+She has some employees on her payroll, but most of the workforce comprises piece-rate tailors who work on a project-to-project basis and leave when a particular style is completed.

-Our local labor inspector is asking for 25000 bribe otherwise threatening to challan and drag her into legal actions.
+Our local labor inspector is asking for a 25000 rupee bribe, threatening to issue a challan and take legal action against her.

 Kindly suggest.